Shriram-s-DevOps-Notes/Docker/Documents/Docker_Networking/Networking_Notes.md

     We have container IP "IPv4Address": "172.17.0.2/16", and Gateway IP  **"Gateway": "172.17.0.1".
 This means if the container wants to communicate with the internet it should contact the gateway.**

-    Suppose you want to run the container specifically on one driver you can define it during installation
+    Suppose you want to run the container specifically on one driver you can define it during the installation

     ```bash
     docker container run -dt --name shriram --network host nginx